 While oscilloscopes are available with bandwidths that can measure these signals, they can be expensive to cover the frequency ranges required for the measurements and are not optimized for the sensitivity of RF analysis.
-The integrated spectrum analyzer in the MDO4000B provides the required performance for typical RF signals without requiring the other analog channels to equal that performance.
+The integrated spectrum analyzer in the MDO4000C provides the required performance for typical RF signals without requiring the other analog channels to equal that performance.
 Thus, adequate performance levels are achieved on both analog and RF channels while keeping the price of the instrument in line with a mainstream oscilloscope.
-The six available models are shown in Table 2.
+The available models which include an integrated spectrum analyzer are shown in Table 2.